FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 API and ABI you own with a test, and write tests for new platform contract functionality and behaviors, that team is in Tier 1.

-Note that the requirement for CTS tests for API review only applies to PlaSA API elements.
-As long as an API is not exposed to end developers via an SDK, it does not need associated CTS tests.
+Note that the requirement for CTF tests for API review only applies to PlaSA API elements.
+As long as an API is not exposed to end developers via an SDK, it does not need associated CTF tests.

 #### Tier 2 (building)